 - A new employee or executive is hired

 - The company begins to produce a new product or offer a new service

 - Another physical storefront is purchased, or a location is closed

 Remember that many business licenses require annual or biannual renewal.
 You should develop your own corporate system to stay on top of deadlines and remind the person in charge of upcoming deadlines.

 Download our FREE Business License Questionnaire to learn which licenses and permit your business needs!

 There are several kinds of licenses.
 These are the most common your business may need:

-- Sales Tax License or Registration.
-If you sell a product (online or brick-and-mortar) your business may need to collect sales tax from customers.
+If you sell a product (online or brick-and-mortar), your business may need to collect sales tax from customers.

-- Fire Department Permits.
-If your business involves the use of any flammable liquids or will be outdoors, you may need a Fire Department Permit to ensure that you will prevent any fires or harm to the public.
+If your business involves using any flammable liquids or will be outdoors, you may need a Fire Department Permit to ensure that you will prevent any fires or harm to the public.

 Bear in mind that this list doesn’t end here: there are many other business licenses that depend on the types of business you want to operate.

 Licenses Per Industry